SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "Nobody ever figures out what life is all about, and it doesn’t matter.
 Explore the world.
 Nearly everything is really interesting if you go into it deeply enough,"

 - "Through our eyes, the universe is perceiving itself.
 Through our ears, the universe is listening to its harmonies.
-We are the witnesses through which the universe becomes"

-- "Through our eyes, the universe is perceiving itself.
-Through our ears, the universe is listening to its harmonies.
 We are the witnesses through which the universe becomes